Esri/arcgis-maps-sdk-unity-samples/xr_sample_project/Assets/SampleViewer/Samples/XRTableTop/readme.md

 ## How to use the sample

-There are two ways to use this headset, Desktop and Android XR.
+There are two ways to use this headset, Tethered (Desktop) and Standalone (Android).
 This sample utilizes the OpenXR framework and supports the following headsets/devices for **Desktop XR**:
 - Meta Rift
 - Meta Rift S
 - Meta Quest